hakoerber/rbackupd/doc/sphinx/source/config.rst

 The configuration file
 **********************

+The configuration file (by default located at ``/etc/rbackupd/rbackupd.conf``) contains everything |appname| needs in order to know what to do.

 :download:`Here <../../../conf/rbackupd.conf>` you can take a look into the default configuration file that will be installed with |appname|.
+Most keys have sensible default values, but you should take a closer look into the ``main`` task section to specify when backups are created and deleted, where the backup should be stored, and what to back up in the first place.

+All keys you encounter in the file have a brief description with them, a more thorough one can be found in the :ref:`key-list` section for each key.

 General format
 --------------